sena-neuro/speller/README.md

 # Minimal c-VEP Speller

 This repository contains the documentation and resources to set up a minimal c-VEP speller BCI for communication using Psychopy.
+This implementation uses PsychoPy's ImageStim with pre-rendered images to boost speed while having a larger burden on memory.
+See the speller2 repository for an implementation using PsychoPy's TextBox2 for more continuous stimulation.

 ## Setup
 Use a simple terminal/cmd to go through the following steps.